rust-lang/api-guidelines/src/predictability.md

 writing a `From` implementation vs. writing `from_foo` need further examination.

-Note that it is common and expected for types to implement both `Default` and a `new` constructor. `new` is the constructor convention in Rust, and users expect it to exist, so if it is reasonable for the basic constructor to take no arguments, then it should, even if it is functionally identical to `default`.
+Note that it is common and expected for types to implement both `Default` and a `new` constructor.
+For types that have both, they should have the same behavior.
+Either one may be implemented in terms of the other.

 [C-BUILDER]: type-safety.html#c-builder
 [C-CONV-TRAITS]: interoperability.html#c-conv-traits